networkchristo/git/README.md

 <<<<<<< HEAD
 This is a simple respository

-Coming an idea and writing into github😁
+Getting an idea and publishing into github😁
 =======
 <details>
 <summary>There are many programming langauges</summary>